-In the past few years special attention has been paid to alternative forms of tourism (such as cultural tourism) to develop sustainable tourism.
-The democratic changes in global society have introduced the principle of the equality and equity of people as one of the key foundations for sustainable development (Zhelyazkova, Yarkova1 et al, 2007).
-Definitely, such political and social changes create conditions for the tourism sector to consider people with disabilities.
-The global concern for people with disabilities has been highlighted in the: a) United Nations agreement on the Convention on the Rights of Persons with Disabilities reached on 13th December, 2006, as the first human rights treaty of the 21st Century, which emphasizes the protection and enhancement of the rights and opportunities of the world's estimated 650 million disabled people; b) Article Seven of the Global Code of Ethics for Tourism stresses that people with disabilities should be encouraged and facilitated to participate in tourism; c) the International Bureau of Social Tourism (1997) - Montreal Declaration; d) The Bali Declaration on Barrier-free Tourism for People with Disabilities (2000); and e) 21st Century Rio de Janeiro Declaration on Sustainable Social Development, Disability & Ageing (Sustainable Tourism Cooperative Research Centre, Anon.).

-As a result of disability movements and global emphasis, most places in the developed world have adopted policies and measures aimed at promoting the rights of people with disabilities, which include their full and equal participation in social activities such as visiting various tourist sites.
+CHALLENGES FACING ACCESSIBLE TOURISM IN CULTURAL HERITAGE SITES: THE CASE OF VILLAGE MUSEUM IN TANZANIA Abstract Serving people with disabilities is vital to fully attain equality a equity, which are pillars of sustainable tourism development.
+However, this is not a straightforward endeavour as sites are faced with challenges, including the dilemma of site modification versus the preservation concerns of experts.
+By drawing largely on the Village Museum site in Tanzania, this study uses the barrier approach to examine the challenges faced by cultural tourism sites in their endeavour to cater for people with disabilities as visitors.
+By employing mainly a qualitative case study, the study found that, to a certain extent, the site caters for people with disabilities, although inadequate designated facilitie are among the challenges that the site faces in its endeavour to cater for people with disabilities, as well a inadequate funds, and lack of personnel skilled in communicating with visitors with disabilities.
+The barrier approach revealed the presence of doubts about jeopardizing the heritage's authenticity when installing specially designed facilities.
+The paper recommends that the site and the cultural tourism sector at large takes appropriate measures to address the concerns and barriers that the disabled encounter when visitir the sites.
+It also provides recommendations for further research.
+Key words: accessible tourism, cultural tourism, Village Museum, people with disabilities.
+10JEL Classification: L83;O15;Q30;Q56;Z32.
+I.INTRODUCTION In the past few years special attention has been paid to 64alternative forms of tourism (such as cultural tourism) to develop sustainable tourism.
+The democratic changes in global society have introduced the principle of the equality and equity of peopl as one of the key foundations for sustainable development (Zhelyazkova, Yarkova1 et al, 2007).
+Definitely such political and social changes create conditions for the tourism sector to consider people with disabiliting The global concern for 68people with disabilities has been highlighted in the: a) 26United Nations agreement on the Convention on the Rights of Persons with Disabilities reached on 13th December, 2006, as the first human rights treaty of the 21st Century, which emphasizes the protection and enhancement of 45the rights and opportunities of the world's estimated 650 million disabled people; b) Article Seven 60of the Global Code of Ethics for Tourism stresses that 54people with disabilities should be encouraged and facilitated to participate in tourism; c) the 15International Bureau of Social Tourism (1997) - Montreal Declaration; d) 47The Bali Declaration on Barrier-free Tourism for People with Disabilities (2000); and e) 21st 49Century Rio de Janeiro Declaration on Sustainable Social Development, Disability & Ageing (Sustainable Tourism Cooperative Research Centre, Anon.).
+As a result of disability movements and global emphasis, most places in the developed world have adopted policies and measures aimed at promoting 50the rights of people with disabilities, which include their full and equal participation in social activities such as visiting various tourist sites.
 In the developing world, relatively few tourist places provide access to people confined to wheelchairs, and information to those who are visually and hearing impaired (Zhelyazkova, Yarkova1 et al, 2007).
-However, other countries have made progress in introducing disability-related legislation in different contexts.
-In Europe and America, the tourist industry has been seeking ways to ensure that its infrastructure, facilities and products are accessible (Darcy and Dickson, 2009).
-In these continents, the efforts to cater for people with disabilities have culminated in a particular tourism approach, known as accessible tourism, which seeks to address the needs of those wanting to access tourist sites with ease (Darcy and Dickson, 2009).
-The Commonwealth Department of Industry, Tourism and Resources (2003) has recognized people with disabilities as an emerging market, and countries such as Australia (Tourism Australia, 2008) have established accessible tourism to provide for that niche.
+However, other countries 1have made progress in introducing disability-related legislation in different contexts.